ethereum/portal-blog/pages/posts/2024-portal-network-as-execution-client-architecture.md

 author: Piper Merriam
 ---

-For most of the history of this project the Portal network has been pitched as a solution for light clients.
+For most of the history of this project the Portal Network has been pitched as a solution for light clients.
 Lightweight access to the Ethereum protocol has been core to our mission since the beginning, however, lately we are finding that this narrative fails to effectively capture the power of the Portal network and the problems it can solve.

-The Portal network is a new foundation for Ethereum execution client architecture that fundamentally fixes many inherent limitations imposed by the original DevP2P based architecture.
-The goal of this blog post will be to explore what those limitations are, how the Portal network solves them, and what the resulting execution client looks like when built off of this new architecture.
+The Portal Network is a new foundation for Ethereum execution client architecture that fundamentally fixes many inherent limitations imposed by the original DevP2P based architecture.
+The goal of this blog post will be to explore what those limitations are, how the Portal Network solves them, and what the resulting execution client looks like when built off of this new architecture.